 Meghan Noonan – Ms. Noonan has nearly fifteen years of experience in business intelligence, data warehousing, and data mining.
 She has managed a broad range of projects for clients in both the federal and higher education space.
 Ms. Noonan has been a project manager for over 45 data mining engagements, utilizing text mining, time-series forecasting, survival analysis, rare event prediction, and propensity scoring.
 Ms. Noonan has extensive experience with Enterprise Business Intelligence (EBI) solutions and OLAP environments, with particular expertise in SAS.
 She has lead efforts of large scale EBI hardware sizing, performance testing, software platform migrations, disaster recovery, and CONOPS planning.
 She also has academic and applied knowledge in the areas of survey research, statistical sampling methods, and predictive analytics.
 Ms. Noonan holds a Bachelor's degree in Decision Sciences and Marketing from Miami University.

-Jeremy Howard – Mr. Howard has more than 15 years of experience developing and delivering customized data management, analysis, modeling and reporting solutions.
-He has managed a broad range of analytic consulting engagements involving large-scale data integration, database design and database management, statistical analysis and reporting leveraging various tools including SAS, Teradata, and Microsoft.
-His recent work includes an engagement with the Nebraska Department of Revenue deploying advanced analytic software tools and data mining processes to enhance tax compliance initiatives.
-In addition, he is leading the implementation of a SAS Enterprise Business Intelligence (EBI) and Data Integration (EDI) solution leveraging the SAS Grid architecture at the U.S. Census Bureau.
-Mr. Howard's responsibilities on these projects includes requirements elicitation and analysis, data transformation and management, data mining and predictive model development, application design and development, testing and deployment, documentation, user training, and project management.
-Previously, he served as Data Steward for Chevy Chase Bank, supporting the bank's Business Intelligence initiative through ETL process management, report development and automation, data maintenance and end-user assistance.
+Jeremy Howard – Mr. Howard has 20 years of experience developing and delivering customized data management, analysis, modeling and reporting solutions.
+He has managed a broad range of analytic consulting engagements involving large-scale data integration, predictive analytics, machine learning, and data visualization.
+Mr. Howard is an expert technologist with experience leveraging a variety of software tools and platforms including Python, R, SAS, Teradata, Oracle, and Microsoft to generate results for his clients.
+Mr. Howard currently leads ASR’s State & Local practice, developing solutions and managing delivery teams for customers across the country.
+His recent work includes an engagement with the Maryland Office of the Comptroller deploying geospatial analytics and machine learning algorithms designed to combat tax fraud and enhance tax compliance.
+His project delivery responsibilities include requirements elicitation and analysis, data transformation and management, data mining and predictive model development, application design and development, testing and deployment, documentation, user training, and project management.
+Previously, he served as Data Analyst for Chevy Chase Bank, supporting Business Process Improvement and Enterprise Business Intelligence initiatives through statistical programming, ETL process management, report development, data maintenance and end-user assistance.
 He holds a bachelor of arts in economics from the University of North Carolina at Chapel Hill.